Symptoms of Yeast Syndrome

 Butter is acceptable for inclusion of oils in the diet, as are olive, flaxseed, sunflower, and sesame oils.

-It must be recognized that this treatment program may be a long one, so other supplements may be suggested to be sure that your overall quality of health remains as high as possible while your body undergoes this transition.
+- Natural Supplements: Supplements may be suggested to be sure that your overall quality of health remains as high as possible while your body undergoes this transition.
 Many vitamins, including vitamin A, C, and beta-carotene can potentially boost your immunity to help the body aid in the elimination of the yeast.
 Antioxidants, germanium, and other supplements may also help boost your immunity to support your immune system as it works to clear the invading infectious microorganisms.
-Essential fatty acids and natural oils, such as garlic oil, fish oil, and thyme oil, can also help improve metabolism, reduce yeast growth, and rebalance the GI tract. (**will expand this, given all the info on the PM web page, and make it more "narrative" and less list-y.)
+Essential fatty acids and natural oils, such as garlic oil, fish oil, and thyme oil, can also help improve metabolism, reduce yeast growth, and rebalance the GI tract.

 Begin Your Journey to Wellness with Patients Medical

 Our job at Patients Medical is to to connect the dots between a patient's medical history, symptoms, and their underlying causes.
 Patients Medical is a superb place for women and men to secure integrative and holistic health care from providers who give personalized care, partner with the patient to focus on the root cause of their illness, support their recovery, and help them maintain good health.

 For those that can make the journey, we are happy to welcome new patients to our medical center in New York City.
 Fill out the form at the top of this page, or call us at 212-794-8800.
 We are here to listen and to help.